mndscp/snug-keyboard-layout/README.md

 **Rolls** are comfortable sequences of keys that are all typed with different fingers, going one direction on your hand, like `wet`, `hop`, and `awe`.

-Scores for all of these factors play a roll in the layout anaysis.
+Scores for all of these factors play a role in the layout anaysis.

 ### Matrix / ortholinear